 In 1924, Elder J. L. Cooper became the pastor for a large area of Southwestern Louisiana (Beeler, 1996), but he found only five believers at Lake Charles (Cooper, 1924).
-By 1926, there were still very few, but the small group purchased a lot in the growing part of the city.
-In a nearby city they bought a church building which was already equipped with pews, light fixtures, and almost everything else they would need, so they moved this building to their lot and erected their church in Lake Charles, with plans to organize a company later that year (Cooper, 1926a).
-And they did — that summer, Elder Cooper organized a company of twenty-one members (Cooper, 1926b).
+By 1926, there were still very few, but the small company purchased a lot in the growing part of the city.
+In a nearby city they bought a church building which was already equipped with pews, light fixtures, and almost everything else they would need, so they moved this building to their lot and erected their church in Lake Charles, with plans to organize a church later that year (Cooper, 1926a).
+And they did — July 10, 1926, Elder Cooper organized a church of twenty-one members (Cooper, 1926b).

 A New Church